 IQ PARTNERS is an Executive Search & Recruitment firm supporting clients across the country.
 We help companies hire better, hire less & retain more.
 We have specialist teams of recruiters in Executive Search / Board & C-Suite, Technology, Media, Digital & Marketing, Accounting & Finance, Financial Services & Insurance, Cannabis, Startup, Data Science, Consumer, eCommerce & Retail, Operations & HR, Manufacturing, Supply Chain & Engineering, Legal & Professional Services, Pharmaceutical & Life Sciences, Non-Profit & Sustainability, and Sales.
 Click here to view current job openings and to register with us.

-Claire is a Director, Client Services with IQ PARTNERS as well as our sales division SalesForce Search.
+Claire is Partner with IQ PARTNERS as well as our sales division SalesForce Search.
 Claire specializes in identifying and connecting with the top sales performers across a number of industries, including SaaS, AI/Artificial Intelligence & Machine Learning, FinTech, Legal Tech & Marketing Tech.
+With 6+ years of experience in sales and recruitment, Claire's main objective is to connect great people to great companies by building strong relationships with both top clients and candidates in the sales industry.
+She specializes in sales roles of all seniority levels for both enterprise and start-up clients North American wide.
+When Claire isn't networking with top talent, she enjoys being outdoors, traveling and spending time with friends & family.